I see that the age range for apprentices is 22-28. Will CTC consider older (or younger) candidates?

-Pastors and coaches will attend two coach training sessions over the course of the program.
-The first is held in conjunction with the orientation session for apprentices in September, and the second takes place in March.
+Pastors and coaches who are new to the program will attend a coach training session, which is held in conjunction with the orientation session for apprentices in September.
 Specific dates for each program year are finalized in late spring.
-These sessions cover a basic framework for coaching appointments and address specific issues related to the Apprentice Program.
+This sessions covers a basic framework for coaching appointments and address specific issues related to the Apprentice Program.

 Throughout the program, pastors will also receive regular updates on what apprentices are learning, reports on the participation of the apprentices under their care, and tips on how to help apprentices process the content covered in the program.

 Tuition is $100 per apprentice.
 This covers the cost of meals, books, materials, and all other elements of the program.
 Apprentices are expected to pay their own tuition or make arrangements for their church to cover or share this cost.
 Tuition is due at orientation and is not refundable.

 Is the Apprentice Program currently available outside New York City?

 No, but please let us know if your church or network would like to explore starting an Apprentice Program in your city.
 You may also want to consider taking a training course through City to City Learning.